 If you have different parts of your business, you may want to consider different QR codes for each.
-For example, MPI recommends that for hospitality businesses with dine in and takeaway components, that there is a different QR Code for each (as they have different requirements around physical distancing, seating and mask wearing).
+For example, MPI recommends that for hospitality businesses with dine in and takeaway components, that there is a different QR Code for each.

 You must also have systems and processes in place to ensure that people scan in using the QR Codes or otherwise provide a contact tracing record.
 The simplest way of doing this is by providing a register.